zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/ethereum.md

 ![ClusterView](https://github.com/zeus-fyi/zeus/assets/17446735/569f0daa-04dd-457b-a32f-ed57351d1f7b)

-You can use the dashboard UI to view the status of your beacon and the nodes in your cluster.
+You can use the dashboard UI to view the status of your beacon in your cluster.
 It's also useful for rapid development & debugging.

 ![Dashboard](https://github.com/zeus-fyi/zeus/assets/17446735/30869445-89b9-4bd6-bf1f-28c8154fd17f)